-The South Korean transport ministry has announced that it will require all new passenger vehicles to be fitted with Automated Emergency Braking (AEB) and Lane Departure Warning (LDW) systems from January 2019.
-Meanwhile an expected announcement of new EU vehicle legislation mandating these and other technologies has been delayed until May and is not expected to come into force until September 2020 at the earliest.
+The South Korean transport ministry has announced that it will require all new large passenger vehicles and trucks to be fitted with Automated Emergency Braking (AEB) and Lane Departure Warning (LDW) systems from January 2019.
+Meanwhile an expected announcement of new EU vehicle legislation mandating these and other technologies for new cars has been delayed until May.

-South Korea’s new rules put the country at the forefront of mandatory regulation of driver assistance systems worldwide.
-EU vehicle safety standards have not been updated since 2009, and while its 19 proposed measures are more comprehensive than any other region’s current plans, further delays risk the new requirements getting bogged down by European Parliamentary elections next year.
+EU vehicle safety standards have not been updated since 2009, and while its 19 proposed measures are more comprehensive than any other region’s current plans, further delays would risk the new requirements getting bogged down by European Parliamentary elections next year.

 South Korea has also announced requirements for new cars to be fitted with front and rear seat belt reminder systems.
 India is also expected to confirm a major upgrade of minimum vehicle safety standards from July 2019 including seat belt reminders in both the front driver and passenger seat – leapfrogging Europe’s current requirements.
 At the same time India will also require an audible speed alert system to warn drivers when they exceed 80km/h with a constant alert when the vehicle exceeds 120km/h.

 “It’s been over a year since the EU finally announced the 19 new vehicle safety measures that it wants to see made mandatory on new cars in the coming years.
 It’s a fantastic list of technologies that are available now, proven to be effective and affordable to fit.
 But since then it’s been left in a drawer gathering dust.
 We want to see action now as a crucial first step to getting Europe back on track towards its goal of halving deaths on the road.”